 Basically, all the items you need to do to stay on top of things.
 This covers your family, your finances, cleaning, home projects, gardening, and even holidays.

 A good planner not only gives you those prompts but also provides specific pages that allow you to break things down and spread them out.
 This means that instead of big overwhelming projects that you tend to avoid over and over, you have small easy-to-do tasks that you can sprinkle throughout your weeks.
 Tasks that take just a few simple minutes to complete.

 An average planner gives you vague pages that you need to tweak so they work for you.
 A good planner gives you the exact pages you need so you can start using them immediately.

 Why do you need a planner in the first place?

 It’s true what they say.
 A goal without a plan is only a dream.

-Running a home without a plan is only going to cause you more work later on.
+Running a home without a plan will only cause you more work later.
 By keeping up on all the things that need to be done as you go along, you will save yourself from having to do weekend marathon labor sessions.
 Week after week after week.

 But wait a minute.

-Whether you are decluttering the counters in your kitchen or doing a full home cleanout you must have a plan.
-Something that will help you stay focused so you don’t burn out before the job is done.
+Whether you are decluttering the counters in your kitchen or doing a full home cleanout you will be more successful when you have a plan.
+Something that will help you stay focused, so you don’t burn out before the job is done.

 A decluttering plan that will guide you along step by step.
 Section by section.
 Donation bag by donation bag.
 Until you have it all cleaned out and tidy.